KingiLikesMineCraft/playstrategy-bot-client/README.md

   - If this field is blank or missing, the current directory will be used.
 - Leave the `weights` field empty or see [LeelaChessZero section](#leelachesszero) for Neural Nets

-As an optional convenience, there is a folder named `engines` within the lichess-bot folder where you can copy your engine and all the files it needs.
+As an optional convenience, there is a folder named `engines` within the playstrategy-bot folder where you can copy your engine and all the files it needs.
 This is the default executable location in the `config.yml.default` file.

 ### Engine Configuration
-Besides the above, there are many possible options within `config.yml` for configuring the engine for use with lichess-bot.
+Besides the above, there are many possible options within `config.yml` for configuring the engine for use with playstrategy-bot.

 - `protocol`: Specify which protocol your engine uses.
 Choices are
     1. `"uci"` for the [Universal Chess Interface](http://wbec-ridderkerk.nl/html/UCIProtocol.html)
     2. `"xboard"` for the XBoard/WinBoard/[Chess Engine Communication Protocol](https://www.gnu.org/software/xboard/engine-intf.html)
-    3. `"homemade"` if you want to write your own engine in Python within lichess-bot.
+    3. `"homemade"` if you want to write your own engine in Python within playstrategy-bot.
 See [**Creating a homemade bot**](#creating-a-homemade-bot) below.
 - `ponder`: Specify whether your bot will ponder--i.e., think while the bot's opponent is choosing a move.
-- `polyglot`: Tell lichess-bot whether your bot should use an opening book.
+- `polyglot`: Tell playstrategy-bot whether your bot should use an opening book.
 Multiple books can be specified for each chess variant.
     - `enabled`: Whether to use the book at all.
     - `book`: A nested list of books.
 The next indented line should list a chess variant (`standard`, `3check`, `horde`, etc.) followed on succeeding indented lines with paths to the book files.
 See `config.yml.default` for examples.
     - `min_weight`: The minimum weight or quality a move must have if it is to have a chance of being selected.
 If a move cannot be found that has at least this weight, no move will be selected.